Table of Contents

 How Does Biometric Authentication Work?

-- Enrollment: During the enrollment process, the system captures the user’s biometric data using a specialized scanner.
-This data may include a fingerprint scan, facial image, iris pattern, or voice signature.
+- Enrollment: The biometric authentication process begins with enrollment, during which the system captures the user’s biometric data using a specialized scanner.
+This data can include fingerprint scans, facial images, iris patterns, or voice signatures.

 - Template Creation: The captured biometric data is then converted into a digital template or mathematical representation.
-This template is securely stored in a database or on the user’s device, ensuring that it remains protected.
+This template is securely stored in a database or on the user’s device, ensuring its protection against unauthorized access.

 Physiological vs. Behavioral Biometrics

 Biometric authentication is categorized into two main types: physiological and behavioral.
-Physiological biometrics rely on a person’s unique physical characteristics, such as fingerprints, iris patterns, or facial features.
-In contrast, behavioral biometrics analyze how individuals perform actions, such as signing their signature, typing on a keyboard, or even walking.
+Physiological biometrics rely on unique physical characteristics, such as fingerprints, iris patterns, or facial features.
+In contrast, behavioral biometrics analyze how individuals perform actions, including signing their names, typing on a keyboard, or even walking.

-This article focuses on the most common physiological biometrics, which play a crucial role in securely verifying an individual’s identity.
+This article focuses on the most common types of physiological biometrics, which play a crucial role in securely verifying an individual’s identity.

-Biometric authentication relies on unique biological traits to verify identity.
+Biometric authentication leverages unique biological traits to verify identity.
 Here are the five primary types of biometric authentication:

 1. Fingerprint Recognition